SolidarityEconomyAssociation/open-data/docs/SSE-Standard.md

 Here we describe the supported fields in this intermediary step before the data is transformed into RDF format.

-Original_Data.csv/json/??? --(step 1)--> Standard_Format.csv --(step 2)--> RDF
+Original_Data.csv/json --(step 1)--> Standard_Format.csv --(step 2)--> RDF

-We also reference the rdf schemas to which we are converting the data.????
+We also reference the rdf schemas to which we are converting the data.

 It is important to note that in the original data file fields do not have to map directly to the standard fields (although it is recommended).
 They can be composed by multiple fields, one field could describe two other fields, etc...